loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 >
 > Product hasMany Picture through ImageLink polymorphically

+A hasManyThrough polymorphic relation creates three properties in the the "through" model:
+- The discriminator (the value is either `Employee` or `Product`)
+- The foreign key (the ID or primary key value of either an employee or a product).
+- A `foreignKey` property that references the Picture model.

-A hasManyThrough polymorphic relation means the through model has three properties created.
-The first two are same as those created in the toModel in a hasMany polymorphic relation: one is discriminator(the value is either `Employee` or `Product`) and the other one is foreignKey(the id(primarykey) value of either an employee or a product).
-The third property is a foreignKey property reference model Picture.
+The first two properties above are same as in the "to" model in a hasMany polymorphic relation.

 Then here's an example of a polymorphic hasManyThrough relation: